grafana/grafana/docs/sources/developers/plugins/legacy/review-guidelines.md

 Read more here about how [authentication for data sources]({{< relref "../add-authentication-for-data-source-plugins.md" >}}) works.

-If using the proxy feature, the Config page should use the `secureJsonData` blob like this:
+If using the proxy feature, the Configuration page should use the `secureJsonData` blob like this:

   - good: `<input type="password" class="gf-form-input" ng-model='ctrl.current.secureJsonData.password' placeholder="password"></input>`
   - bad: `<input type="password" class="gf-form-input" ng-model='ctrl.current.password' placeholder="password"></input>`